Skip to main content

 Prior to initiating TRT, a comprehensive screening process is essential.
 This includes evaluating for contraindications such as an active desire to maintain fertility, existing prostate cancer, or a history of major cardiac or thromboembolic events within the preceding six months.
 Monitoring involves regular checks of serum testosterone, hematocrit, and PSA levels, typically at three and six months post-initiation, and then periodically thereafter.
 The aim is to achieve physiological testosterone levels, generally between 400-700 ng/dL, without exceeding 800 ng/dL.

 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, commonly at a concentration of 200mg/ml.
-To mitigate potential and preserve endogenous function, ancillary medications are frequently integrated.
+To mitigate potential side effects and preserve endogenous function, ancillary medications are frequently integrated.
 Gonadorelin, administered via subcutaneous injections twice weekly, helps maintain natural testosterone production and fertility by stimulating the pituitary gland.

 An aromatase inhibitor, such as Anastrozole, may be prescribed twice weekly as an oral tablet to manage estrogen conversion, particularly if estradiol levels become elevated, which can cause symptoms like breast tenderness or mood changes.
 In some instances, Enclomiphene may be included to support luteinizing hormone and follicle-stimulating hormone levels, further aiding endogenous testicular function.